HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 - Add and customise Captions to make your videos more engaging and accessible.

-- Translate your videos to reach learners, colleagues, and audiences around the world.
+- Translate your videos to reach learners, colleagues, and audiences across the world.

 - Using a SCORM-compliant LMS?
-Enterprise plan users streamline their workflows with SCORM exports.
+Enterprise plan users can streamline their workflows with SCORM exports.

-Create and compare multiple versions of your training videos to see what improves engagement, knowledge retention and learner outcomes.
+Create and compare multiple versions of your training videos to understand what enhances engagement, knowledge retention, and learner outcomes.

 Ready to edit like a professional?